lyanna4869/transformer-2024/README.md

+# Transformer-2024

+This code is refactored in process.py and batch.py.
+Add the requirements.txt.

 # Transformer

 This is a pytorch implementation of the transformer model.
 If you'd like to understand the model, or any of the code better, please refer to <a href=https://towardsdatascience.com/how-to-code-the-transformer-in-pytorch-24db27c8f9ec>my tutorial</a>.